varunsapre/netflix-speed-boost/README.md

 1. **Go to Netflix**: Open any show or movie
 2. **Set Your Speed** (optional): Click the extension icon to pick your favorite speed and key
 3. **Speed It Up**: When you hit a boring part:
-   - Hold on the **right side** of the video, OR
+   - Hold **anywhere on the screen**, OR
    - Hold your custom key (default: 'L')
 4. **Let Go**: Release to instantly return to normal speed

-**💡 Pro Tip**: It only works on the right side or with your key, so you won't accidentally mess up Netflix's controls!
+**💡 Pro Tip**: It works anywhere on the screen except Netflix's controls, so you won't accidentally mess up Netflix's interface!

 ## ⚙️ Customize Your Experience